SteveNoyes/productPreviewCardComponent/README.md

 ### Built with

-- Semantic HTML5 markup
+- HTML5 with a little help from Emmet
-- CSS custom properties
+- CSS
 - Flexbox
-- CSS Grid
 - Mobile-first workflow

 ### What I learned